devangtomar/gcp-ace/README.md

 3. GCP pricing calculator : Quick estimate of what your usage will cost on Google cloud

-4. Cloud Billing budgets : Traack your actual google cloud spends
+4. Cloud Billing budgets : Track your actual google cloud spends

     Budget alert --> monitoring --> email --> budget alert recepents.